Aradhyatg17/Angry-Bird-2D-Game-Unity/README.md

 # Angry-Bird-2D-Game-Unity
 This is a 2D game based on the popular game Angry Birds, developed using Unity game engine.
 The objective of the game is to launch birds from a slingshot to destroy the enemy pigs and their fortresses.
+Following are the steps to run this game:
+1) Install 2021.3.21f1 editor version in unity